-We’re going to clear some of the mystery around arbing, and tell you how you can use it profitably.
+We’re going to clear some of the mystery around matched betting arbing, and tell you how you can use it profitably.

 What is arbing?

-When you buy that TV from the retail store, and then sell it on eBay, you have created an arb and made a £200 profit.
+If you buy that TV from the retail store and then sell it on eBay, you’ve created an arb and made a £200 profit.

 So how does that apply to betting?

-As you are probably aware, there are hundreds of bookmakers, and tens of thousands of markets.
+As you’re probably aware, there are hundreds of bookmakers and tens of thousands of markets.
 Ensuring that these prices are correct is a monumental task for sports betting operators.
-There are different types of arbing, like bookie to bookie arbing, and back/lay arbing.
-Because of its similarity with matched betting, we’re going to look most closely at back/lay arbing.
+There are different types of arbing, including bookie-to-bookie arbing and back/lay arbing.
+Matched betting and arbitrage betting are similar.
+In fact, because of its similarity with matched betting, we’re going to look most closely at back/lay arbing.

-Let’s say, there is some breaking news before a big match.
-Tottenham are playing in the FA Cup final, and their star man, Harry Kane, eats some dodgy lasagne.
+Let’s say there’s some breaking news before a big match: Tottenham are playing in the FA Cup final and their star man, Harry Kane, eats some dodgy lasagne.
 News breaks that is he going to miss the match.
 Tottenham’s chances of winning the match decrease significantly, so the odds on their opposition winning shorten.

 By placing a bet at William Hill at 3.0, you can then lay that bet on a betting exchange for a guaranteed profit.